Onion, tomato price shoot up: Why season is not the only reason to blame

 The centre has a buffer stock of 56,000 tonnes of onion, of which 16,000 tonnes has been offloaded so far.
 In Delhi, 200 tonnes a day is being offloaded.

 Besides, the Centre has discouraged export of onion by increasing the minimum export price and withdrawing incentives.
-It is also cracking down on blackmarketeers.
+It is also cracking down on black marketeers.

 What did Ram Vilas Paswan say?